mjamilasfihani/larakit/README.md

 There is a few task before you can begin develop:

-- Add variable to authenticate Composer:
+- Add variable to authenticate Composer before scripts:

     ```json
     {